Mar 27, 2025

 What is non branded traffic?

-Non branded traffic, on the other hand, is site traffic from search queries that don’t include any mention of your product or terms related to it.
+Non branded traffic is site traffic from search queries that don’t include any mention of your product or terms related to it.
 When your site shows up in search results for non branded search terms, it’s an opportunity to have your product or solution newly discovered by people who might not know you exist.

 Increasing nonbranded traffic is a method for increasing brand awareness, the ultimate goal of which is converting these visitors to customers.